 Hotels Near Texas Rangers New Stadium

 There are a number of hotels in the area surrounding the Rangers new stadium, including Live! by Loews, which is nearly attached to Globe Life Field and opened in 2019.
-The city of Arlington operates a few trolley routes, which make some more affordable options easily accessible to the stadium. aLoft is our favorite among these, and is also recently constructed.
+The city of Arlington operates a few trolley routes, which make some more affordable options easily accessible to the stadium. aLoft is our favorite among these, and is also relatively new.
 Be sure to read our full coverage on hotels options around Globe Life Field.

 Beers at Globe Life Field